GabrielHoffman/fastglmm/docs/reference/getDistrVar.md

   use either `"parametric"` or `"mean"` method to estimate the mean rate for count models

+## Value

+scalar value of the distributional variance for the given model fit

 ## Details

 In generalized linear (mixed) models, the link function contributes to